73rhodes/dclassify/README.md

 The Prevalent Negative
 ----------------------
-A typical example of a Bayesian classifier is an email filter that categorizes email messages into "spam" or "not spam" by scanning them for certain keywords.
-Some words have a higher probability than others of being spam-related.
-If enough words in an email are spam-related, the email will be caught by the spam filter.
-In this use-case, we care about the words that are present in the message, especially spam-related words.
-We don't care about words that don't appear in the message -- there are just too many innocuous words and most of them don't appear in one email message.
+The typical example of a Bayesian classifier is an email filter that categorizes emails by looking for words that are considered spam-related.
+In this case we care about the words (aka. "tokens") that are present.
+We don't care about words that are missing.

-In other cases, we care about things that don't appear.
-If a key ingredient is. missing, that might be very important information to know.
-For example, most birds can fly.
-If we create a Bayesian classifier to assess the probability of an animal being a bird, it would be useful to know if the ability to fly is missing.
-Here, the ability to fly is a "prevalent negative"; if it is missing, we can be fairly sure the animal is not a bird.
-In general, if the list of characteristics you're evaluating is fairly small (say, a couple hundred items) and it includes some "key ingredients" that should almost always be present, this is where the `applyInverse` option can be useful.
-It checks for characteristics that are present as well as for ones that are missing.
+But in other cases, we care about things that are missing.
+If a key ingredient is missing, that could be very important.
+For example, birds can fly.
+If we created a Bayesian classifier to tell if an animal is a bird, we'd want to know if the animal can fly.
+Here, the ability to fly is a "prevalent negative"; if it's missing, we can be pretty sure the animal is not a bird.

+Making use of "prevalent negatives" can be useful if the total set of tokens is fairly small (say, a few hundred items) and it includes some "key ingredients" (like with birds, the ability to fly).
+In these cases, using `applyInverse` option to look for prevalent negatives can be useful.
+It checks for tokens that are present as well as for ones that are missing.

 Installation
 ------------